 The more unstable the air mass and the stronger the lifting mechanism, the stronger the thunderstorm updraft becomes and the more likely the storm will be severe.
-Increasing winds with height also help to the storms ability to maintain itself.
+Increasing winds with height also help the storm's ability to maintain itself.
 The longer a storm lasts, the greater chance it has of becoming severe.
-The National Weather Service defines a severe thunderstorms as a storm producing three-quarter inch or larger hail and/or winds greater than 58 mph.
+The NWS defines a severe thunderstorm as a storm producing three-quarter inch or larger hail and/or winds greater than 58 mph.
 When thunderstorm updrafts reach speeds of 70 mph, they can support the growth of hailstones.